qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 # DZ60

-My first keyboard edit.
+My second keyboard edit.
 A multi-layer ANSI-60 with layers and function shift on each layer.
 Changes from the default keymap include moving RESET, and a prefered arangement for the cusor block of keys.
 The function key was exchanged with the right control key to get it.
 This makes the layout of the right modifiers left to rignt be alt/win/control/Fn.